Small Farmer Grant

 Background

-Grant funding is limited to capital equipment needs of Alachua County residents that have small producer agricultural operations wholly contained within Alachua County.
-For the purposes of the grant, a small producer (farm) is defined as a commercial operation with an established gross cash income of at least $1,000 but no more than $250,000 per year from the regular harvest and sale of crop, livestock, or aquaculture products meant for human consumption.
-Common examples are grain, honey, fruit, vegetable, dairy, and livestock operations.
+Grant funding is limited to the capital equipment needs of Alachua County residents who have small producer agricultural operations that are all contained within Alachua County.
+For the grant, a small producer (farm) is a commercial operation with an established gross cash income of at least $1,000 but no more than $250,000 per year from the regular harvest and sale of crop, livestock, or aquaculture products meant for human consumption.
+Examples are grain, honey, fruit, vegetable, dairy, and livestock operations.

-To qualify, the request for funding must be for capital equipment that will assist the farm in the production, harvesting, cleaning, value-added processes, food safety, pre or post processing of an Alachua County produced farm product meant for human consumption.
+To qualify, the funding request must be for capital equipment that will assist the farm in the production, harvesting, cleaning, value-added processes, food safety, and pre or post-processing of an Alachua County-produced farm product meant for human consumption.

-To reduce inequity in marginalized communities, this grant will prioritize small-producer operations that are owned by black, women, indigenous, and persons-of-color.
+To reduce inequity in marginalized communities, this grant will prioritize small-producer operations owned by black, women, indigenous, and persons-of-color.

-Funds are limited to one award of up to $5,000 per farm, per Fiscal Year of the County.
+Funds are limited to one award of up to $5,000 per farm.

-The County may issue multiple awards depending upon the availability of funds.
+The County may issue multiple awards depending on the availability of funds.

 Criteria